Mark Sedwill: Later career

-Sedwill was appointed a non-executive director of BAE Systems plc on 1 November 2022.
-He is also a senior adviser and supervisory board member of Rothschild & Co, the senior independent director and senior deputy chair of Lloyd's of London, and the chairman of the Atlantic Future Forum.
+Sedwill is a senior adviser and supervisory board member of Rothschild & Co, senior adviser and member of McKinsey & Company’s Geopolitics Advisory Council, and sits on the board of directors of Hakluyt & Company.
+He is also the chairman of the Atlantic Future Forum and chairman of the trustees of the International Institute for Strategic Studies.
+He was previously a non-executive director of BAE Systems plc between 2022 and 2024, and was the senior independent director and senior deputy chair of Lloyd's of London between 2021 and 2025.

 Speaking to the Covid Inquiry, Simon Case and Sedwill described Boris Johnson’s Downing Street as “poisonous”, “mad” and unfit to run the country.
 Giving evidence, “I’ve never seen a bunch of people less well-equipped to run a country,” Simon Case, then head official in the Cabinet Office, wrote in July 2020 to Mark Sedwill.

+In October 2025, Sedwill was heavily rumoured to be the frontrunner to replace Peter Mandelson as British Ambassador to the United States, though the role ultimately went to Christian Turner.

+Sedwill has served as a non-executive member of the Court of the University of St Andrews.
+He was a candidate in the 2026 election for the position of Chancellor of the University of St Andrews, which was won by Dame Anne Pringle.

 Personal life

 Sedwill married in 1999 and has one daughter.
 He is a Fellow of the Royal Geographical Society, Fellow of the Institute of Directors, President of the Special Forces Club, and a Liveryman of the Worshipful Company of Stationers and Newspaper Makers.
 He is also a trustee and Council member of the Royal National Lifeboat Institution (RNLI).